Knowing India’s intent, can we name its partners too?

 Pakistani foreign minister cannot be oblivious to facts stated above.
 Then why has he chosen Dubai to tell the world that India is planning to attack Pakistan with the unspoken permission from its global partners?
 According to Foreign Minister Qureshi, New Delhi is “trying to seek tacit approval” to carry out surgical strikes inside Azad Kashmir and Pakistan from “important players who they [Indians] want to be their partners”.

-He and his ministry officials stress India would do so to divert international attention from its internal issues and chaos like the Kashmir imbroglio, the ongoing farmers protest, communal violence, recent revelations by the Brussels-based Disinfolab etc. detailing Indian cheating exercise spanning over 15 years aiming at international institutions in order to defame Pakistan.
+His and his ministry officials stress India would do so to divert international attention from its internal issues and chaos like the Kashmir imbroglio, the ongoing farmers protest, communal violence, recent revelations by the Brussels-based Disinfolab etc. detailing Indian cheating exercise spanned over 15 years aiming at international institutions in order to defame Pakistan.

 Trouble with the present regime and its various ministers and spokespeople remain their vocality.
 Devoid of diplomatic nuances, they blurt out whatever attracts the illiterate masses.
 But that is not expected of an experienced hand like Shah Mehmood Qureshi.
 It requires a national debate, even if the culture of debate has evaporated from our discussion chambers, to discuss what necessitated him to say what he has said while sitting in a foreign country.